tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 m2 = mxRun(mxModel(m1, umxPath("wt", to = "mpg", fixedAt = 0))
 ```

-That gives us a second model, with a zero path from gear to mpg.
+That gives us a second model, with a zero path from wt to mpg.

 `umxReRun` gives us a nifty second way, using labels.
 You will use this often.